Rommel Amatong

-Rommel C. Amatong (born October 5, 1961) is a Filipino politician.
-A member of the LAKAS-CMD Party, he was elected as a Member of the House of Representatives of the Philippines, representing the Second District of Compostela Valley beginning in 2007.
+Rommel Caños Amatong (born October 5, 1961) is a Filipino politician.
+A member of the Lakas–CMD, he was elected as a Member of the House of Representatives of the Philippines, representing the Second District of Compostela Valley beginning in 2007.
 He succeeded his father, Prospero Amatong, who represented the same district from 1998 until his retirement in 2007.
 He is an engineer by profession.